 Analysis of the HRC data has generated the following insights:

-- The gender pay gap for senior leaders was 8.9% in 2016.
-This is low compared to the gender pay gap for all management roles (12.5%) and the Public Service as a whole (13.5%).
+- The gender pay gap for senior leaders was 9.7% at 30 June 2017.
+This is similar to the gender pay gap for other management roles (10.9%) and non-managerial Public Service staff (9.3%).
 Pay gaps are lower when people in more equivalent roles are being compared.
-For this reason, gender pay gaps tend to be lower than the overall gap for specific occupations.
+For this reason, gender pay gaps tend to be lower for specific occupations than for the overall gap.

-- Gender pay gaps vary greatly among departments, ranging from 46.4% in the Ministry of Defence to -3.0% in the Ministry for Women (where the average salary for women is higher than for men) in 2016.
+- Gender pay gaps vary greatly among departments, ranging from 37.8% in the Ministry of Defence to -5.6% in the Ministry for Women (where the average salary for women is higher) at 30 June 2017.
 Differences in the gender pay gap across departments are generally driven by the extent to which departments have gender imbalances in their workforces.
-For example, women make up 82% of clerical and administrative roles in the Public Service, but only 61% of the total workforce.
+For example, women make up 82.5% of clerical and administrative roles in the Public Service, but only 60.5% of the total workforce.
 This occupational segregation - women being more likely to be working in lower-paid occupations - is a key driver of the gender pay gap.

 - Even within the same occupational groups there are compositional differences between the genders in terms of seniority and experience.
-For example, women make up 52% of managers in the Public Service in 2016, but only 45% of senior managers (although this is up from 38% in 2008).
-Controlling for occupational group, seniority and experience (through age) reduced the size of the Public Service gender pay gap from 13.5% to 5.1% in 2016.
-This means that there is a 5.1% difference between male and female salaries that is ‘unexplained’ by occupational group, seniority or experience.
+For example, women make up 53.1% of managers in the Public Service at 30 June 2017, but only 47.9% of senior managers (although this is up from 38.4% in 2008).
+We estimate that differences in occupational group, seniority and experience (through age) between men and women explains around 57% of the overall gender pay gap of 12.5%.

 One factor that has not been adjusted for in this analysis is the impact of caring responsibilities on career progression and pay.
 Anecdotally this is another key driver affecting the gender pay gap.
 Caring responsibilities vary significantly across genders.
-As at 30 June 2016, there were 631 employees on parental leave (1.3% of the Public Service workforce), made up of 618 females and 13 males (i.e. 98% of people taking parental leave were women).
+As at 30 June 2017, there were 639 employees on parental leave (1.3% of the Public Service workforce), made up of 628 females and 11 males (i.e. 98% of people on parental leave at 30 June 2017 were women).